rzhangpku/MFAE/README.md

 2. MultiNLI

 ## Preprocess the data
-After downloading the dataset, you can preprocess the data.
+After the datasets have been downloaded, you can preprocess the data.

 ### Preprocess the data for BERT
 ```